Abdus Salam: Scientific career

-Physicists had believed that there were four fundamental forces of nature: the gravitational force, the strong and weak nuclear forces, and the electromagnetic force.
-Salam had worked on the unification of these forces from 1959 with Glashow and Weinberg.
-While at Imperial College London, Salam successfully showed that weak nuclear forces are not really different from electromagnetic forces, and two could inter-convert.
-Salam provided a theory that shows the unification of two fundamental forces of nature, weak nuclear forces and the electromagnetic forces, one into another.
-Glashow had also formulated the same work, and the theory was combined in 1966.
-In 1967, Salam proved the electroweak unification theory mathematically, and finally published the papers.
-For this achievement, Salam, Glashow, and Weinberg were awarded the Nobel Prize in Physics in 1979.
+Salam, Glashow, and Weinberg were awarded the Nobel Prize in Physics in 1979.
 The Nobel Prize Foundation paid tribute to the scientists and issued a statement saying: "For their contributions to the theory of the unified weak and electromagnetic interaction between elementary particles, including, inter alia, the prediction of the weak neutral current".
 Salam took the Nobel Prize medal to the house of his former professor, Anilendra Ganguly, who taught him at the Sanatan Dharma College in Lahore, and placed the medal around his neck, stating "Mr Anilendra Ganguly this medal is a result of your teaching and love of mathematics that you instilled in me".
 Only one known official replica of the Nobel Prize Medal was ever produced by the Mint of Pakistan in 1979/80.
 This medal has a large test cut and damage from two to three o'clock.
 The replica medal was sold at auction to an unknown bidder on April 23, 2025.
 In the 1970s Salam continued trying to unify forces by including the strong interaction in a Grand Unified Theory.